HyperSSE: Static Analysis of Real-Time Hypervisor Systems with ARA

 Goal

-In this thesis, the static analysis MultiSSE shall be applied to a hypervisor like Xen.
-Previously analyzing system calls within the RTOS, solely the Xen hypercalls are now of interest to the static analysis.
-Specifically the "Event Channel" hypercall3, which can be used to issue an inter-VM-interrupt to signal new data in shared memory, has to be analyzed.
+In this thesis, the concept of the static analysis MultiSSE shall be applied to a static partitioning hypervisor like (dom0less) Xen.
+Previously analyzing (cross-core) system calls within the RTOS, solely the Xen hypercalls are now of interest to the static analysis of cross-domain interactions.
+Specifically the "Event Channel" hypercall4, which can be used to issue an inter-VM-interrupt to signal new data in shared memory, has to be analyzed.
 Because of the static partitioning, VM scheduling can be ignored, making the analysis comparably simple and reducing the probability of state explosion.

 Topics: Python, C++, LLVM, Real-Time Operating System, Hypervisor, Static Analysis